Kevin Durant NBA Playoffs Player Props: Suns vs. Nuggets

-Kevin Durant will hope to make a difference for the Phoenix Suns at 8:30 PM on Saturday against the Denver Nuggets in the 2023 NBA Playoffs.
+The Phoenix Suns, Kevin Durant included, will be in action at 10:00 PM on Monday versus the Denver Nuggets in the 2023 NBA Playoffs.

-Let's look at Durant's prop bets, and some stats and trends to help you make good wagers.
+Below we will break down Durant's stats and trends, helping you make good selections on prop bets.

 Kevin Durant Prop Bets vs. the Nuggets